 Make a drip cake like a pro following this simple tutorial!
 Learn how to make a chocolate drip cake and add your glaze with confidence.

+Quickly elevate your cake by adding a chocolate drip around the edge!
 There are classic chocolate drips to neon, technicolored Willy Wonka drips – those left rustic, natural, and beautiful to those covered in sprinkles, candy, gold leaf, donuts, etc.

-Whichever style you choose, anyone that has ever tried a drip cake probably understands the pain and headache that usually comes along with it.
 Use a glaze that is too runny, and it slides right off the sides and pools at the bottom of the cake stand.
 Too thick, and you are trying to force, nudge, plead, and beg your drips to look natural and not like blobs left on the side of your cake.

 Now, as an experienced cake-dripper (I’ve been drizzling cakes since 2007 at my first bakery gig), I thought I would share some key pointers for creating gorgeous chocolate, ganache, caramel, and fruit glaze cake drips